nickwibert/STMNU2/README.md

 Tables 1 and 2 above contain each gymnastic student's personal information, their parents' information, and all of the payments made for that student in the given year (represented as fields like `JANPAY`, `FEBPAY`, etc.).
 Tables 3 and 4 have a similar structure, with information for a given class as well as all of the students enrolled in said class (represented as fields like `STUDENT1`, `STUDENT2`, etc.).

 For the new program, I decided to represent the data using a relational database structure.
 For the relatively small amount of data involved in this program, I don't think this new structure will make much difference in terms of efficiency, but it was much more efficient for me to write Python code when the data was represented this way.
-Furthermore, by adding an 'ACTIVE' status to each student and by tracking payments as individual records rather than columns, eliminated the need for previous-month and previous-year tables.
+Furthermore, by adding an 'ACTIVE' status to each student and by tracking payments as individual records rather than columns, I eliminated the need for previous-month and previous-year tables.
 The diagram below displays the new database structure.
 ![Untitled](https://github.com/user-attachments/assets/66072761-c98c-4dbc-aee8-d5ba94e25842)